 I was reminded of the powerful role memorization plays in personal piety when I recently visited one of our homebound members for communion.
-As I walked through the communion liturgy piece by piece with her, I moved by the way my sister in Christ mouthed the words along with me.
+As I walked through the communion liturgy piece by piece with her, I was moved by the way my sister in Christ mouthed the words along with me.
 Without the aid of a bulletin or hymn book, she recited words well worn into her heart and mind.
 These words were deeply familiar, but no less full of meaning.

 I spoke our confession - “Most merciful God, we confess that we are sinful and unclean…”

 She followed along word for word – “We have sinned against you in thought, word, and deed…”

 The same occurred with the Apostles’ Creed, the Lord’s Prayer, the Words of Institution, and even portions of the readings from Psalm 46 and Luke 23.
 As I spoke, “Jesus, remember me when you come into your kingdom,” I then saw her quietly respond, “Today you will be with me in paradise.”

 As I reflected upon all of this on my drive home, I realized that the words she recited with ease were once new and alien to her ears, just as they once were to mine.
 But a pastor, a father, a mother, etc. all worked together to impart these words to us repeatedly so that they would become no longer foreign, but rather familiar – no longer exterior, but interior.
 No longer a dead letter, but instead the life and sustenance of the Spirit.